 Deutsche Bank volunteers support the programme by mentoring and advising students on aspects of business.

-Over 2,000 students from 130 inner city schools in London, Birmingham, Liverpool, Edinburgh and Glasgow take part each year in Young Entrepreneurs.
+Over 8,000 students from 130 inner city schools in London, Birmingham, Liverpool, Edinburgh and Glasgow have taken part in Young Entrepreneurs since 2008.

 Skills for business and career success: